zheminzhou/EToKi/README.md

 ~~~~~~~~~~~

 ## clust - linear-time clustering of short sequences using mmseqs linclust
+**EToKi clust** is also called by **EToKi ortho** internally to cluster seed genes into gene clusters.
+Given its linear-time complexity, it can cluster millions of gene sequences in minutes.
 ~~~~~~~~~~~
 usage: EToKi.py clust [-h] -i INPUT -p PREFIX [-d IDENTITY] [-c COVERAGE]
                       [-t N_THREAD]

-Get clusters and exemplar sequences of the clusters.
-Run mmseqs linclust iteratively.
+Get clusters and exemplars of clusters from gene sequences using mmseqs linclust.

 optional arguments:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        [INPUT; REQUIRED] name of the gene fasta file.
+                        [INPUT; REQUIRED] name of the file containing gene sequneces in FASTA format.
   -p PREFIX, --prefix PREFIX
                         [OUTPUT; REQUIRED] prefix of the outputs.
   -d IDENTITY, --identity IDENTITY